Chart Color Schemes

 Cobar is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Cobar's cultural diversity was found to be below average, with 80.0% of its population being Australian citizens, born in Australia (90.7%), and speaking English only at home (94.3%).
-The predominant religion in Cobar is Christianity, accounting for 64.1% of the population, compared to 55.9% across Rest of NSW.
-In terms of ancestry, the top three represented groups in Cobar are Australian (35.4%), English (26.9%), and Australian Aboriginal (10.9%).
+Cobar's cultural diversity was found to be below average, with 80.0% of its population being citizens, born in Australia (90.7%), and speaking English only at home (94.3%).
+Christianity was the main religion, comprising 64.1%, compared to 55.9% across Regional NSW.
+The top three ancestry groups were Australian (35.4%, substantially higher than regional average of 30.0%), English (26.9%) and Australian Aboriginal (10.9%, substantially higher than regional average of 4.6%).

 Frequently Asked Questions - Diversity